 In fact, the explosion of television ads by parties and outside groups has both crowded out candidates—messages and sharply increased their broadcast costs.
 For challengers, getting over the threshold of recognition that all incumbents have is crucial, and higher television costs and greater cacophony make that threshold painfully higher.
 Reducing ad demand by parties and groups will help challengers by lowering costs and freeing up more of the most potent time slots for candidate ads close to the election.
 The reform helps challengers as well by doubling the hard-money individual contribution limits—something the Campaign Finance Institute has demonstrated in a recent study will benefit challengers more than incumbents.

-This most recent effort to regulate the flow of money in politics, like all that have preceded it, will fall prey to the infamous Law of Unintended Consequences, in which the intended purposes of campaign finance reform are inevitably overwhelmed by effects not desired or anticipated.
+Myth No. 12: This most recent effort to regulate the flow of money in politics, like all that have preceded it, will fall prey to the infamous Law of Unintended Consequences, in which the intended purposes of campaign finance reform are inevitably overwhelmed by effects not desired or anticipated.